erhaoGe/Religiosity-and-gender-bias-structure-social-networks/README.md

 # Religiosity-and-gender-bias-structure-social-networks
-Code Accompanying the Paper Titled 'Religiosity and Gender Bias in Social Network Structures' by Erhao Ge et al.
+Code & data Accompanying the Paper Titled 'Religiosity and Gender Bias in Social Network Structures' by Erhao Ge et al.

 This repository contains the R code and Python code required to replicate the tables and figures presented in the paper, and rds files required to run the R codes.